Josephine St. Pierre Ruffin: Club work

-In 1891, she served as the first president of Boston's Co-Worker's Club, a reputable charitable organization.
+In 1891, Ruffin served as the first president of Boston's Co-Worker's Club.
 In 1894, Ruffin organized the Woman's Era Club, an advocacy group for black women, with the help of her daughter Florida Ridley and Maria Baldwin, a Boston school principal.

-In 1895, Ruffin organized the National Federation of Afro-American Women.
+In 1895, Ruffin organized the National Federation of Afro-American Women with Julia O. Henson.
 She convened the First National Conference of the Colored Women of America in Boston, which was attended by women from 42 black women's clubs from 14 states.
 The following year, the organization merged with the Colored Women's League to form the National Association of Colored Women's Clubs (NACWC).
 Mary Church Terrell was elected president and Ruffin served as one of the organization's vice-presidents.

 Just as the NACWC was forming, Ruffin was integrating the New England Woman's Club.
-When the General Federation of Women's Clubs met in Milwaukee in 1900, she planned to attend as a representative of three organizations – the Woman's Era Club, the New England Woman's Club and the New England Woman's Press Club.
-Southern women were in positions of power in the General Federation and, when the Executive Committee discovered that all of the New Era's club members were black, they would not accept Ruffin's credentials.
+When the General Federation of Women's Clubs met in Milwaukee in 1900, she planned to attend as a representative of three organizations: the Woman's Era Club, the New England Woman's Club and the New England Woman's Press Club.
+Southern women were in positions of power in the General Federation and, when the executive committee discovered that all of the New Era's club members were black, they would not accept Ruffin's credentials.
 Ruffin was told that she could be seated as a representative of the two white clubs but not the black one.
 She refused on principle and was excluded from the proceedings.
 These events became known as "The Ruffin Incident" and were widely covered in newspapers around the country, most of whom supported Ruffin.
 Afterwards, the Woman's Era Club made an official statement "that colored women should confine themselves to their clubs and the large field of work open to them there."

 The New Era Club was disbanded in 1903, but Ruffin remained active in the struggle for equal rights.
 Along with other women who had belonged to the New Era Club, she co-founded the League of Women for Community Service, which still exists today.